flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 This has been successful.
 See below for the keystroke meanings when using a keyboard.

-Note: In the gamepage test screen, just select 'Skip' to use the keyboard.
+Note: In the gamepad test screen, just select 'Skip' to use the keyboard.

 ^^^^^^^^^^^^^^^^^^^^^^^^